eevanwong/Facial-Recognition-OpenCV/README.md

 Code is heavily commented from my own learning as I started off completely new to the computer vision and deep learning space.

+At 15 Epochs, model garnered an accuracy of ~99% accuracy

 ## Setup

 The file structure is already setup.
 You will need to add in the proper files, folder, and paths.